The scene of the crime

 The smoldering ashes of urban decay can incubate the most radical of ideas.
 Warhol knew this when, in 1962, he took a forgotten, rotting loft, in a dark corner of New York’s Red Light district and opened “the Factory”.
 Pop culture now had its first address!
 Nearly twenty years later, Tony Wilson leased an old yacht builder’s warehouse in industrial Manchester and christened it, “The Hacienda”.
 What followed changed music forever.

 A re-hashing of great space has always been the birthright of people searching to escape the masses and make a statement.
-The re-inventing of what was discarded, ignored, or neglected has entered a Golden Age, and has become a pillar of design.
+The re-inventing of what was discarded, ignored, or neglected has entered a Golden Age and has become a pillar of design.
 This generation owns it like no other.